pastafizia/quake3-movement-for-unity/readme.md

 Default script values emulate Quake III Arena movement with CPM(A) physics.

 ## Demo Assets
-Demo scene meshes were built with ProBuilder 4.4 so GameObjects will have missing script components unless ProBuilder package is installed in your project.
-But these missing components can be safely removed if you don't have ProBuilder installed.
+Demo scene meshes were built with ProBuilder 4.4 so this package must be installed in your project for demo scene to function.